Critical autism studies

 Critical autism studies (CAS) is an interdisciplinary research field within autism studies led by autistic people.
 This field is related to both disability studies and neurodiversity studies.

 CAS as a discipline is led by autistic academics, and many autistic people engage with the discipline in nonacademic spaces.
 The point of this field's existence is to give power to the voices of autistic people in autism research, but there is critique of the field for failing to represent the depth of how intersectionality affects autistic people.
-The field of critical autism studies was created for the purpose of creating a better life for autistic individuals through the challenging of the medical model of disability, ableism against autistic individuals, and harmful stereotypes about autism.
+The field of critical autism studies was created for the purpose of creating a better life for autistic individuals through the challenging of the medical model of disability, discrimination against autistic people, and harmful stereotypes about autism.
 Many CAS scholars are from fields in the social sciences and humanities.

 The primary components of this field of research are how autism as a label is impacted by power relations between autistic and non-autistic scholars, challenges against the medical model of disability and deficit narratives in relation to autism, and how autism as an identity is highly individualized.
 Two other components that have been proposed but have not been widely accepted within CAS are whether autism diagnoses are valid given the way that autism as a label has been created by non-autistic people and what the value of an autism diagnosis is.